https://research.ouhsc.edu/ Parent Page: Home id: -1 Active Page: Home id: 26708

 TSET Legacy Grants are due on Monday, June 16th by Noon.
 Due to the number of OUHSC applicants ALL TSET Legacy Grants will have a five (5) day deadline for submission to ORA for review.

-They will be due to ORA no later than Noon on Monday, June 9th.
+The complete SoonerTrack ticket and the Stage I Proposal will be due to ORA no later than Noon on Monday, June 9th.
 Applications will be reviewed in the order they are received.

 WORKSHOPS AND SEMINARS

 The Native Nations Center for Tribal Policy Research (NNCTPR), would like to announce an event that the NNCTPR, in collaboration with Tana Fitzpatrick, Associate Vice President of Tribal Relations, and the Center for Faculty Excellence will host as part of our Ethical Tribal Engagement Series.
 This event will be held on Tuesday, June 17, 2025 12:00 to 1:30 at the Robert M. Bird Library Inasmuch Foundation Atrium room on the OUHSC campus as well as virtually.
 This ETE traveling event will be offered as part of the Improving Cancer Outcomes in Native American Communities (ICON) Grant.
-See attachment for additional information.

 Inaugural Annual Neurology Research Symposium – Hosted by the Department of Neurology, University of Oklahoma, School of Medicine – Date & Location: Friday, June 13, 2025, at the Basic Sciences Education Building (West Lecture Hall).